 Chancellor’s Honors Program.
-Founded in 1985 and the largest university-wide honors program, the CHP seeks to provide its student members with an interdisciplinary academic experience emphasizing intellectual and community engagement.
+Founded in 1985 and the university’s largest honors program, the CHP seeks to provide its student members with an interdisciplinary academic experience emphasizing intellectual and community engagement.

 Haslam Scholars Program.
 Founded in 2008 with a generous gift from the Haslam family, the HSP is an elite program that provides its students with curricular and co-curricular experiences to foster intellectual curiosity and social responsibility.

 Specialized Honors Programs

 In addition to the university-wide Chancellor’s Honors & Haslam Scholars Programs, UT offers departmental and college honors programs designed to meet the needs of students within a growing number of disciplines and interests.

 Typically, admission to these highly selective programs occurs in sophomore or junior year.
 In most cases, you need not be a member of the Haslam Scholars or Chancellor’s Honors Program to be eligible for admission to a college or departmental honors program.

 Multiple honors program memberships are encouraged and are commonplace.
 One student may be a Chancellor’s Honors student as well as a College Scholar and Baker Scholar; another may be a member of the Department of History Honors Program and a Baker Scholar, but not a member of the Chancellor’s Honors Program.

 Many majors offer honors concentrations, as well; check the academic catalog for more information.

 University Honors Committee